 His engaging writing style has made his books for general audiences extremely popular.
 All of these books, including "The Intelligence of Dogs," "How to Speak Dog," "Why We Love the Dogs We Dog," "The Pawprints of History," "Why Does My Dog Act That Way," "How Dogs Think" and "The Modern Dog." have reached bestseller status.
 His recent his book for children, "Why Do Dogs Have Wet Noses?" received the Animal Behavior Society's award for the best "Children's book of the Year" and also the Red Cedar Award for best children's informational book.
-His newest book, "Born to Bark" is an alternately rollicking and sentimental memoire about his life with an irrepressible and unpredictable dog.
+His book, "Born to Bark" won the Maxwell Medal of Excellence from the Dog Writers Association of America.
 He has also received the Writer of the Year award, from the International Positive Dog Training Association, for his most recent works.

 Many professional associations have recognized Coren's work with dogs.
 He has received awards from several major police dog organizations including the California Canine Narcotic Association who cited him for his "continuing contributions toward the understanding of canine behavior."

 Coren's knowledge of dogs has often caught the attention of the media and he has been the subject of feature articles in USA Today, The New York Times, People magazine and others.
 He is a popular guest with broadcast media and has been featured on numerous television programs including Oprah, Larry King, Dateline, 20/20, Maurie Povich, Good Morning America, Charlie Rose, the Today Show and many more.